dotnet/Docker.DotNet/README.md

 It is fully asynchronous, designed to be non-blocking and object-oriented way to interact with your Docker daemon programmatically.
 At the time of writing, it supports [Docker Remote API v1.14][v1.14].

+The library is **still being developed**, please use with caution, report bugs and feel free to submit patches.

 ## Installation

 You can add this library to your project using [NuGet](nuget).
 This is the only method this library is currently distributed unless you choose to build your own binaries using source code.
 Run the following command in the “Package Manager Console”: